Updated July 28, 2023

 Difference Between Chapter 7 vs Chapter 11

-In addition, there will be no repayment schedule under this type of bankruptcy since the asset liquidation will help in recovering the debt value.
+In addition, there will be no repayment schedule under this type of bankruptcy since the asset liquidation will help recover the debt value.
 On the other hand, Chapter 11 bankruptcy, also called rehabilitation bankruptcy, allows the party filing bankruptcy to pay their debts back over time.
 In other words, it is a more organized approach that helps businesses to restructure their operations and emerge as a more healthy organization.

-Head to Head Comparison Between Chapter 7 vs Chapter 11 (Infographics)
+Head-to-Head Comparison Between Chapter 7 vs Chapter 11 (Infographics)

-Below are the top 7 differences between Chapter 7 vs Chapter 11:
+Below are the top 7 differences between Chapter 7 vs. Chapter 11:

 Key Differences Between Chapter 7 vs Chapter 11

-Chapter 7 vs chapter 11 are the bankruptcy sections that individuals or businesses can use to file the bankruptcy.
+Chapter 7 vs Chapter 11 are the bankruptcy sections that individuals or businesses can use to file the bankruptcy.

-- The cost of filing bankruptcy under chapter 7 is relatively lower than chapter 11.
+- The cost of filing bankruptcy under Chapter 7 is relatively lower than Chapter 11.

 Chapter 7 vs Chapter 11 Comparison Table

-Let’s look at the top 7 comparison between Chapter 7 vs Chapter 11:
+Let’s look at the top 7 comparisons between them:

-|Chapter 7 is the last step of their operations for any individual or any business, and they seize to operate after filling under this section.||This section allows the party who is filing bankruptcy under this section to reorganize the bankruptcy and continue its operations.|
+|Chapter 7 is the last step of their operations for any individual or any business, and they seize to operate after filling under this section.||This section allows the party filing bankruptcy under this section to reorganize the bankruptcy and continue its operations.|

-|The attorney cost and filing fees for this section are substantially lower than in chapter 11.||The attorney cost and filing fees for this section are substantially higher than in chapter 11.|
+|This section’s attorney cost and filing fees are substantially lower than in Chapter 11.||This section’s attorney cost and filing fees are substantially higher than in Chapter 11.|

-|In this section, creditors are not paid back by debtors, but they receive the share of the money when the assets are sold.||In this section, debtors have to have a reorganization plan in place, which basically outlines how the creditors will be paid back.|
+|In this section, debtors do not pay creditors back but receive a share of the money when the assets are sold.||In this section, debtors must have a reorganization plan outlining how the creditors will be paid back.|

-|A trustee is appointed in this section, who can decide to operate the business for some time before closing all the operations to generate some money for the creditors.||In this section also, there is a trustee appointed, but his role is not to sell the assets but to supervise the operations, and the business will continue to operate by the owners.|
+|A trustee is appointed in this section, who can decide to operate the business for some time before closing all the operations to generate some money for the creditors.||A trustee in this section does not sell the assets but supervises the operations, and the business will continue to operate by the owners.|

-|Chapter 7 has limited forms for filing bankruptcy and is less in number than Chapter 11.||The forms in chapter 11 are more complicated than in chapter 7.|
+|Chapter 7 has limited forms for filing bankruptcy and is fewer in number than Chapter 11.||The forms in Chapter 11 are more complicated than in Chapter 7.|

-|Chapter 7 bankruptcy can be filed without an attorney.||Chapter 11 bankruptcy filing needs the help of an attorney since it requires having more knowledge of the bankruptcy code.|
+|Chapter 7 bankruptcy can be filed without an attorney.||Chapter 11 bankruptcy filing needs an attorney’s help since it requires more knowledge of the bankruptcy code.|

-|Debt is absolved in chapter 7 filling.||Debt is not absolved but is restructured, and there is a change in terms of the debt.|
+|Debt is absolved in Chapter 7 filling.||Debt is not absolved but restructured, and there is a change in the debt.|